Live Help NOW 800-809-3776

 In both worker’s compensation and personal injury claims you are entitled to compensation for medical expenses, lost wages, and loss of future earning capacity.
 In a personal injury case, however, you are also entitled to compensation for pain and suffering resulting from the injury.

 The very first thing that you must do after a personal injury is go to the emergency room.
 People don’t always do this because they believe that they weren’t hurt badly enough, but how you feel after the accident does not determine whether or not you need to see a doctor

 Not every injury is visible after you experience an accident, and not every injury is painful.
-You may have an injury that would ordinarily be very painful, but you aren’t experiencing pain because of the adrenaline rush that often accompanies serious accidents.
+You may have an injury that would ordinarily be very painful, but you aren’t experiencing pain because of the adrenaline rush that often accompanies serious accidents, such as a fall.
 You can also have internal bleeding that you wouldn’t know about because you do not necessarily have an external injury.
 If you have internal bleeding, you will need immediate medical attention, so do not delay.

 If an injury has occurred during your accident and you do not go to the emergency room right away, you will not receive prompt treatment for your injuries.
 These injuries may heal, but they could also get worse.
 By the time that you know you have an injury, it may be at an advanced stage and harder to treat.

 The other reason that you can’t refuse to seek medical treatment is because of the way the at-fault party’s attorney will characterize this inaction.
 When you file a claim against the at-fault party’s insurance company, the company’s attorney will make the argument that you weren’t seriously hurt because you didn’t take the time to go to the emergency room.
 This may jeopardize your case and cause you to be offered less money than you are entitled to receive.